River Otters spotted in Summer of 2024 between Lone Tree Island and Half Moon Trestle

 The Trail is over 4,600’ long, has dozens of turns and switchbacks.

-Starting in the Pygmy Forest, the trail drops in over 500’ elevation to come out right above the Albion River.
+Starting in the transition pygmy forest, the trail drops in over 500’ elevation to come out right above the Albion River.

 3 documentary film makers have been on the trail so far.